 Formally, Bayesian networks are DAGs whose nodes represent random variables.
-Edges connect causes and effects and variables that are conditionally independent correspond to nodes that are not connected.
+Edges represent conditional dependencies; nodes that are not connected represent variables that are conditionally independent of each other.
+That also means that absence of an edge between two nodes doesn't really mean actual independence between corresponding variables, because they can influence each other through other variables.
 Each node is associated with a probability function that takes, as input, a particular set of values for the node's parent variables, and gives the probability distribution of the variable represented by the node.
 For example, if m parent nodes represent m Boolean variables then the probability function could be represented by a table of 2^m entries, one entry for each of the 2^m possible combinations of its parents being true or false (see example on Figure 1).